rocjs/roc-package-web-app-react/GUIDE.md

 }
 ```

-This is very powerful and opens up to modifying most of the important behaviour.
-It is not only limited to webpack.
+This is very powerful and opens up to modifying most of the important behaviour within the Roc ecosystem.
+It is not only limited to Webpack.
 Run `$ roc docs` and view `docs/Hooks.md` for a list of hooks that you can use.

 If you do something smart and useful as a `project->action` you can easily share this to be plugged into other `web-app-react` projects by moving it into a [dedicated roc plugin](https://github.com/rocjs/roc/blob/master/docs/guides/CreateExtension.md#creating-an-extension).